mstksg/inCode/copy/entries/singletons-4.md

-At the end of the day, you can compare defunctionalization as turning "functions" into just constructors you can *match* on, just like any other data or type consturctor.
+At the end of the day, you can compare defunctionalization as turning "functions" into just constructors you can *match* on, just like any other data or type constructor.
 That's because they *are* just type constructors!

 In a sense, defining defunctionalization symbols is a lot like working with *pattern synonyms* of your functions, instead of directly passing the functions